bormaxi8080/osint-timeline/DRAFT.md

 Vigil TUI.
 Real-time terminal power monitor - CPU, GPU, RAM wattage dashboard Visibility: https://github.com/GIN-SYSTEMS/vigil-tui

 NASty is a NAS operating system built on NixOS and bcachefs.
 It turns commodity hardware into a storage appliance serving NFS, SMB, iSCSI, and NVMe-oF — managed from a single web UI, updated atomically, and rolled back when things go sideways: https://github.com/nasty-project/nasty

+iron-proxy is a MITM egress proxy with a built-in DNS server that sits between your untrusted workload and the internet: https://github.com/ironsh/iron-proxy

 gdrive is a command line application for interacting with Google Drive.
 This is the successor of [gdrive2](https://github.com/prasmussen/gdrive), though at the moment only the most basic functionality is implemented: https://github.com/glotlabs/gdrive/